Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 ----------------------------------------

 When painting onto a face which is partially behind the view (in perspective mode), the face cannot be painted on.
-To avoid, this zoom out or use an Ortho mode viewport.
+To avoid this, zoom out or use an Ortho mode viewport.

 Perspective View & Low Poly